 Born in Baltimore in 1874, the great Joe Gans got his start in boxing the way many black fighters of his time did, in absurd, exploitative spectacles called “battle royals.”
 For these brutal, winner-take-all brawls, several young black men would be blindfolded and pushed into the ring at the same time.
 There were no rules; it was just sheer mayhem as the desperate combatants flailed away until finally one man was left standing.
 More often than not, that man was Gans, who went on to have his first legitimate bout in 1893.
 It didn’t take long for him to establish a reputation as a fighter to be feared.

 From the beginning, what set Joe apart was his intelligence and the sophistication of his ring technique.
-While many, if not most, pugilists of the time looked to swarm or brawl, Gans developed a style that capitalized on his exceptional athleticism and quickness.
+While many, if not most, pugilists of the time looked to swarm or brawl, Gans developed a style which capitalized on his exceptional athleticism and quickness.
 He delivered blows in a precise and studied manner, with grace and economy of movement.
-Building upon the smart ring craft of his predecessor, George Dixon, historians credit Gans with inventing the uppercut and popularizing the basic techniques in terms of stance, footwork, blocking and counter-punching, as well as the central importance of the jab.
+Historians credit Gans with building upon the smart ring craft of his predecessor, all-time great bantamweight champion George Dixon, aka “Little Chocolate,” and popularizing the basic techniques in terms of stance, footwork, blocking and counter-punching, as well as the central importance of the jab.
 After Gans, all boxers learned these techniques.
 While he also possessed terrific punching power, Joe’s ring smarts and general canniness were so much a part of his success that he earned the moniker “The Old Master,” long before he could ever be considered “old.”
 In fact, he would not live long enough to ever fulfill his famous nickname.

 Newspaper stories from the time attest to Gans’ masterful technique and high reputation.
 In 1906, The Boston Globe described him as “one of the most wonderful fighters from a scientific view that the world has ever known.
 There is not a trick or point that he does not know.”
 The San Francisco Chronicle stated that “[t]here never was a fighter who could block with such skill and precision as Gans.”
 His contemporaries also recognized his brilliance.
 Pound-for-pound great Sam Langford (who defeated Gans under rather exceptional circumstances) declared him the finest boxer who had ever lived.
 Three-time champion Bob Fitzsimmons regarded him as “the cleverest fighter, big or little, that ever put on the gloves.”
 Benny Leonard, who learned to box while Gans was still champion, idolized “The Old Master,” his ring craft strongly influenced by his predecessor’s.